Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-How to Respond to the Lehigh University Supplemental Essay Prompts
+How to Answer the 2025-26 Lehigh Supplemental Essays

 The Lehigh University supplemental essay prompts